Angel Soft exec explains why toilet paper supply couldn’t keep up with demand when COVID-19 hit

 So when people began hoarding the soft stuff, there was no way for TP companies to just add additional hours of production to manufacturing lines.
 The only reason toilet paper stock became regularized in stores again is because people finally cut back on TP hoarding (or maybe they just realized that the pandemic wasn’t going to make them poop more).

 But one good thing did come from the Great Toilet Paper Crisis of 2020.
-Humble toilet paper exec Nobel briefly rose to rock star status usually reserved only for tech executives.
+Humble toilet paper exec Nobel briefly rose to rock-star status usually reserved only for tech executives.
 “Friends and family who know I work in toilet paper never wanted to talk about that before,” Nobel told CNBC.
 “Suddenly everyone want to talk about [toilet paper] all the time.
 Even my own mother wanted to know if I had any toilet paper I could get her.”